ojmuribe/PlcAux/README.md

 ---

-Some functions commonly used in PLCs sometimes are needed in the Arduino platfom.
+Some functions commonly used in PLCs sometimes are needed in the Arduino platform.

 Here you can find some of them.